BY Goliath J. Davis, III, Ph.D, Contributor

 Baker is well known in the Midtown community and his accomplishments during his tenure as mayor were numerous and fueled the Midtown transformation with jobs, basic services, educational opportunities and business assistance.

-Baker’s major opponent (Kriseman), on the other hand, was a stranger in Midtown prior to the recent electoral season and many of Baker’s accomplishments have been lost under Kriseman’s administration.
+Baker’s major opponent (Kriseman), on the other hand, was a stranger in Midtown before the recent electoral season, and many of Baker’s accomplishments have been lost under Kriseman’s administration.

 Those familiar with the history of 22nd Street and the historic African-American communities in St. Petersburg will remember the role integration played in dismantling community cohesiveness and economic diversity.
 Individuals and families capable of doing so moved out of segregated neighborhoods in search of greater opportunities and prosperity.

 Those who could not move remained in previously segregated neighborhoods and continued to raise their families and fight for equality, basic services, jobs and economic growth.
 Some who were capable of moving on chose to stay given their commitment to the communities that nourished them and their ancestors.

 Today, those of us who have moved on must answer the salient question: Are we our brothers’ and sisters’ keepers?
 During the civil rights era, doctors, lawyers, educators and other African- American professionals and middle-class families responded with a resounding: “Yes, we are.”

 Community activists responded affirmatively as well.
 In keeping with the principles of our Christian faith and their commitment to equality, diversity and equal access, Joe Savage led the garbage strike, Dr. Fred Alsup led the effort to integrate Spa Beach, Dr. Robert Swain led the effort to remove racial housing covenants, Dr. Ralph Wimbish led the effort to integrate the lunch counters, the Courageous Twelve integrated the police department and the list goes on.